mpnally/Terrifically-Simple-JSON/README.md

 TS-JSON places 3 restrictions on the use of JSON for Web APIs:

 1. Every TS-JSON object must correspond to an entity in the data model of the API.
-TS-JSON does not allow objects that are purely syntactic, or are technical features of the representation.
+TS-JSON does not allow objects that are purely syntactic or technical features of the representation.
 2. The name of a name/value pair must correspond to a property or relationship in the state of the entity.
 3. The value of a name/value pair must be the value of the property referenced by the name.